br3ndonland/udacity-google/markdown-guide.md

 #### ~~Slack~~

-Slack uses a simplified pseudo-Markdown and has [stated](https://get.slack.help/hc/en-us/articles/202288908#a-note-about-markdown) that it will not be building in full Markdown capabilities.
+Slack uses a simplified pseudo-Markdown to format messages.
+I call it "slackdown."
+On the [Slack "Format your messages" page](https://get.slack.help/hc/en-us/articles/202288908-Format-your-messages), Slack states that it will not be building in full Markdown capabilities.

 [(Back to top)](#top)